ACT Policing: Organisation

 ACT Policing consists of five police stations (patrols) located in the Canberra town centres of Belconnen, City (Civic), Woden, Tuggeranong and Gungahlin Joint Emergency Service Centre.
 Police Constables based at these stations provide general duties community policing for the ACT.
-Uniformed traffic operations members work from the Traffic Operations Centre in Belconnen and primarily focus on road safety and traffic law enforcement within the ACT.
+Uniformed Road Policing members work from the Road Policing Centre in Hume which opened in June 2023 and primarily focus on road safety and traffic law enforcement within the ACT.

 The Winchester Police Centre, Benjamin Way, Belconnen, is the ACT Policing Headquarters.
 The Complex houses ACT Policing's Executive, administrative and support sections and elements of the Criminal Investigations area (CI).

 The complex is named in memory of the former Assistant Commissioner Colin Winchester APM, the head of the then ACT Region (ACT Policing) of the AFP.
 Assistant Commissioner Winchester was murdered outside his house in early 1989.

 Major specialist units

-Criminal Investigations (CI) provides a detective function for the ACT, and is located at each of the main police stations (being Tuggeranong, Woden, Belconnen and City) and the Winchester Police Centre.
+Criminal Investigations (CI) provides a detective function for the ACT, and is located at each of the main police stations (being Tuggeranong, Gungahlin, Woden, Belconnen and City) and the Winchester Police Centre.

-Specialist Response Group (SRG) provide a full-time tactical response capability in addition to search and rescue, public order management (riot control), police dogs and bomb response functions.
+AFP Specialist Protective Command provide a full-time tactical response capability, through the Tactical Response Team, in addition to search and rescue, public order management (riot control), police dogs and bomb response functions.